justin-gill/django-react-news-site/README.md

 # Django/React News Site
 ##### A template news site built with Django and React.
-Uses OpenAPI to generate content
+Uses OpenAI to generate content

 ---